Tobbiss/uw-ethics/README.md

 ### Specifying Google Doc links

 As previously mentioned, most Google Doc links do not need changes because they are standardized.
-However, you need to change the links to `FORM_VALUES` and `METHOD` files in the `uw-ethics-vars` file to the appropriate links.
+However, you need to change the links to `FORM_VALUES`, `METHOD`, and `TEMPLATE` files in the `uw-ethics-vars` file to the appropriate links.
+Note that the `TEMPLATE` file is the method template for your experiment type.

 None of the other files need to be edited.